What Is Interstitial Cystitis?

 IC is a chronic condition with a fluctuating course.
 Spontaneous remissions occur in 30-50% of patients and may last months to years.
 Most patients achieve adequate symptom control with multimodal treatment, although complete cure is rare.

-The prognosis is better when diagnosis is early, treatment is multimodal, and comorbidities (fibromyalgia, IBS, depression) are treated simultaneously.
-The patient-centered approach, with active participation in management, is associated with better long-term outcomes.
+Prognosis is better when diagnosis is early, treatment is multimodal, and comorbidities (fibromyalgia, IBS, depression) are treated simultaneously.
+A patient-centered approach with active participation in management is associated with better long-term outcomes.

 Myths and Facts